iloveicedgreentea/Plex-Kiosk/readme.md

 This is WIP.
 I dont know what I want to do with this yet.
 I made this in about an hour.
 I might add movie poster functionality (sync with now playing and/or display a watchlist, maybe support user requests so your friends can vote on something to watch async and it will show up)

+TODO: new additions at the top
+TODO: requests/vote (needs an event system like host creates an event, people rsvp, people vote tied to that one event)
+TODO: rsvp function

 ## Usage